ccbskillssem/snakemake_fa23/README.md

 **Don't have this yet?** Click [here](https://docs.conda.io/projects/miniconda/en/latest/) and select the appropriate installer, or use one of the DataHub setup options below.

 ## Live setup
+**This section refers to the setup commands used during the live (1 hour) workshop.
+If you are working through this on your own, please go to (#independent-setup).**

-The setup below pre-populates the conda environments you'll need for the workshop.
-This will save us precious time while we go over the lecture.
+The setup below pre-populates the `conda` environments you'll need for the workshop: this will save us precious time while we go over the lecture.
 ### Local machine or savio interactive (`srun`)
 Use `git clone` or download a copy of this repository to a suitable location.
 This will be your working directory.
 ```